The Airmen's Stories - Sgt. J Pipa

-On the 9th December, whilst on patrol over Blyth with Flt Lt May (Flight Commander) Pipa shared in the destruction of a Ju88 reconnaissance bomber at 7500ft.
+On 9th December, whilst on patrol over Blyth with F/Lt.
+May (Flight Commander) Pipa shared in the destruction of a Ju88 reconnaissance bomber at 7500ft.
 The enemy aircraft tried to take evasive action flying in and out of clouds, giving return fire from its dorsal and central guns, but after six stern attacks, was seen on fire to crash into the sea.

 Two days later he was posted to 81 squadron, then stationed at Hornchurch.
 He began flying Spitfire Vb’s with blue section, and was engaged on further North Sea Patrols and combats.
-On the 9th May he was vectored onto a Ju88 in the Newcastle area with Flt Sgt Reed, but after chasing it 30 miles out to sea they lost sight of it.
+On 9th May he was vectored onto a Ju88 in the Newcastle area with F/Sgt.
+Reed, but after chasing it 30 miles out to sea they lost sight of it.

-On the 19th May he was posted to 313 Squadron at Fairlop, again flying Spitfire Vb’s, engaged on convoy patrols, escorts and Rodeos.
-On one of these ‘Rodeo’s’ to the St Omer area in early June, his section was attacked at 26000 feet by 15 Me109’s and Fw190’s.
-Again, on another escort to bomb Lannion Airfield, the section was attacked on the way home by 10 Fw190’s at 7000 feet.
+On 19th May he was posted to 313 Squadron at Fairlop, again flying Spitfire Vb’s, engaged on convoy patrols, escorts and Rodeos.
+On one of these ‘Rodeo’s’ to the St. Omer area in early June, his section was attacked at 26000 feet by 15 Me109s and Fw190s.
+Again, on another escort to bomb Lannion Airfield, the section was attacked on the way home by 10 Fw190s at 7000 feet.

-On the 1st August Pipa was promoted substantially to Warrant Officer and took part in the Dieppe Raid (Operation Jubilee) on the 19th August 1942.
-This was escorting Hurribombers, who bombed the armed merchant ships as well as attacking ‘E Boats’ that were in the area.
-He claimed a Do217 as being damaged and emptied the remaining cannon ammunition into an ‘E Boat’, sinking it.
+On 1st August Pipa was promoted substantially to Warrant Officer and took part in the Dieppe Raid (Operation Jubilee) on 19th August 1942.
+This was escorting Hurribombers, who bombed the armed merchant ships as well as attacking E-Boats that were in the area.
+He claimed a Do217 as being damaged and emptied the remaining cannon ammunition into an E-Boat, sinking it.

-He was declared ‘operationally fit for flying duties’ on the 1st February 1943, promoted to Pilot Officer, given the official officer number of 145101, and posted to 313 Squadron on the 4th.
+He was declared operationally fit for flying duties on 1st February 1943, promoted to Pilot Officer, given the official officer number of 145101, and posted to 313 Squadron on the 4th.
 The squadron were then engaged on convoy patrols and offensive ops with Ramrods and Rhubarbs.

 By this time the squadron had moved to Scotland to continue North Sea convoy patrols and high altitude patrols against photo-recconnaisance aircraft using Spitfire VI’s.

-On the 23rd June Pipa got married in St Stephens by Saltash Church, Cornwall, to a British subject, Marie Lilian Jago, (a professional dancer, who later gave birth to a son, Anthony Joseph, on the 18th July 1944).
+On 23rd June Pipa got married in St. Stephens by Saltash Church, Cornwall, to a British subject, Marie Lilian Jago, (a professional dancer, who later gave birth to a son, Anthony Joseph, on 18th July 1944).

 On the run up to D-Day the squadron was engaged on escorting strikes on the V1 sites (Noball) around the Pas de Calais.

-On the 12th May 1944, Pipa was attached to the 84th Group Support Unit for two months, returning to 310 Squadron on the 2nd July 1944, who then were engaged on Anti-Diver patrols (V1’s) and the defence of the UK, along with escorting Marauders and Mitchell’s bombing the V1 sites.
+On 12th May 1944 Pipa was attached to the 84th Group Support Unit for two months, returning to 310 Squadron on 2nd July 1944, who then were engaged on Anti-Diver patrols (V1s) and the defence of the UK, along with escorting Marauders and Mitchells bombing the V1 sites.

-On the 9th July Pipa was flying a Mk IX Spitfire NH 692 in the area of Folkestone, Kent when he shot down a V1 which was seen to crash 5 miles out into the Channel.
+On 9th July Pipa was flying a Mk.
+IX Spitfire NH692 in the area of Folkestone, Kent when he shot down a V1 which was seen to crash 5 miles out into the Channel.
 Pipa only stayed with 310 for nine days being then posted to 312 Squadron where he remained until the end of the war.

-Pipa was awarded the Czech Memorial War Medal on the 7th August 1944.
+Pipa was awarded the Czech Memorial War Medal on 7th August 1944.